-THE HERITAGE is a unique and exciting development that combines the elements of classical architectural design & ingenuity, features modern and contemporary lifestyle in the heart of Melaka town, a UNESCO World Heritage Site, one of the most vibrant states and rich in historical influence in the country.
+The IMPERIAL HERITAGE is a unique and exciting development that combines the elements of classical architectural design & ingenuity, features modern and contemporary lifestyle in the heart of Melaka town, a UNESCO World Heritage Site, one of the most vibrant states and rich in historical influence in the country.
 Strategically located within walking distance to the most popular tourism spots.
-The HERITAGE meets the demands of the many millions of visitors to Melaka every year.
-THE HERITAGE is complete with facilities such as centralized MATV & IPTV systems, WIFI and internet access, 24 hours security systems, one of the biggest indoor playground in Melaka as well as Malaysia's first indoor Himalayan salt detox rooms
+The IMPERIAL HERITAGE meets the demands of the many millions of visitors to Melaka every year.
+The IMPERIAL HERITAGE is complete with facilities such as centralized MATV & IPTV systems, WIFI and internet access, 24 hours security systems, one of the biggest indoor playground in Melaka as well as Malaysia's first indoor Himalayan salt detox rooms

-Having rebound from the opening of the border and interstate travel in last quarter of 2021, this division generated revenue of RM14.20 million to the Group and reduced the loss before tax to RM2.02 million.
-We have also seen occupancy rates returning to pre covid numbers with the country moved into the endemic of Covid-19.
+With the ending of the covid pandemic, this division has generated revenue of RM16.14 million to the Group and reduced the loss before tax to RM1.77 million.
+We have also seen improvement in the occupancy rates as compared to FY2022.